 Overloaded Septic Systems & Saturated Drain Fields

 Some of the troubles you could be seeing can come in spring when there is more rainfall or after snowmelt if in areas of colder climates.
 Strong odours are certainly a sign of a failing component in the system, we often see field failures during the spring when the ground is oversaturated.
 The additional groundwater can certainly overload an already troubled system and this may bring sewage to the surface causing odours and sometimes a back up in the home.

 One of the ways to help rest your field area during these overstressed months of spring is to have your septic tank pumped and become very conscientious of the volume of water being used during those times.
 This can often times give you a little more time in having the system assessed properly and putting a plan in order to remedy the malfunction.

 Sometimes when a property switches hands to a bigger family or when you’ve added additional family members to your home, the septic tank may not be able to handle the additional loads.
 This is because septic tanks are often implemented into a design or plan based on the size of the home and amount of occupants.

 Laundry and dishwashing machines are a major reason for septic-system failure.
 A typical wash cycle can use over 2,000 litres of water.
 Doing multiple loads in a day can overload your septic tank and oversaturate your field.
 It is necessary to spread this water volume over the week.

-If you feel your septic system is malfunctioning:
+If you feel your septic system needs repair

 Stay calm and find the right certified practitioner that will assist and go over the challenges you are facing, and we’re certainly happy to go over any concerns or questions at absolutely no obligation.